Monitors mainframe production processing for applications including payroll, accounts payable, and financial accounting systems.

 Proficient with Microsoft Word, Excel, and Visio.

-Maintain strictest confidentiality when working with sensitive information.
+Maintain the strictest confidentiality when working with sensitive information.

 Listen to client concerns, demonstrate client empathy, and remain humble during client interactions.